 "Conclusion: The Continuing Relevance of Territorial Pluralism", with Richard Simeon in Karlo Basta, John McGarry & Richard Simeon, eds.
 Territorial Pluralism: Managing Difference in Multinational States.
 Vancouver: UBC Press, 2015.

-With Valérie Vézina, “Newfoundland Nationalism.”
-In Matthew Kirby & Alex Marland, eds.
+With Valérie Vézina, "Newfoundland Nationalism."
+In Matthew Kirby and Alex Marland, eds.
 Politics and Public Policy in Newfoundland.
-Kingston & Montreal: McGill-Queen’s University Press, 2014.
+Kingston & Montreal: McGill-Queen's University Press, 2014.